davikomura/davikomura/README.md

 ## About Me

-I am a dedicated mathematician and technology enthusiast with a focus on **frontend development**, **artificial intelligence**, **mathematical research**, and **computational mathematics**.
-Currently, I am pursuing a Master's in Mathematics at the Federal University of Itajubá (UNIFEI) in Brazil, where I deepen my theoretical knowledge and practical skills in these areas.
+I am a mathematician and technology enthusiast focused on **Fullstack development** and **Mobile development**, with strong experience building scalable, modern, and high-performance applications.

-With a strong background in data science, machine learning, and deep learning, along with extensive experience in web development, I am well-equipped to develop innovative solutions that integrate rigorous mathematical analysis with cutting-edge technologies.
+With a solid background in programming and computational mathematics, I combine analytical thinking with practical engineering skills to design robust digital solutions and clean architectures.

 ## What I Do 🚀

-- 🧑‍💻 Founder of **MDK Studio**, where I lead the development of web solutions.
+- 🧑‍💻 Founder of **MDK Studio**, where I lead the development of web and mobile solutions.
-- 🌐 I specialize in technologies such as **ReactJS**, **Typescript**, **NodeJS**, **JavaScript**, **Python**, and more.
+- 🌐 Fullstack and Mobile Developer specialized in **ReactJS**, **React Native**, **TypeScript**, **NodeJS**, **JavaScript**, **Python**, and modern web/mobile stacks.

 <p align="left">
   <a href="https://github.com/davikomura" alt="Github">